mitexleo/fediroma/docs/docs/installation/gentoo_en.md

 akkoma$ MIX_ENV=prod mix phx.server
 ```

-It probably won't work over the public internet quite yet, however, as we still need to set up a web servere to proxy to the akkoma application, as well as configure SSL.
+It probably won't work over the public internet quite yet, however, as we still need to set up a web server to proxy to the Akkoma application, as well as configure SSL.

 ### Finalize installation

-Assuming you want to open your newly installed federated social network to, well, the federation, you should run nginx or some other webserver/proxy in front of Akkoma.
+Assuming you want to open your newly installed federated social network to, well, the federation, you should run NGINX or some other webserver/proxy in front of Akkoma.
 It is also a good idea to set up Akkoma to run as a system service.

-#### Nginx
+#### NGINX

-* Install nginx, if not already done:
+* Install NGINX, if not already done:

 ```shell
  # emerge --ask www-servers/nginx